Scheduling and dimensioning of heterogeneous energy stores, with applications to future GB storage needs: Conclusions

 \section{Conclusions}

 Future electricity systems may well require extremely high volumes of energy storage with a mixture of storage technologies.
 This paper has studied the societal problems of scheduling and dimensioning such storage, with the scheduling objective of minimising total unserved energy over time, and the dimensioning objective of doing as economically as possible.
-We have identified properties of optimal scheduling policies and have argued that a value-function based approach is theoretically optimal.
+We have identified properties of optimal scheduling policies and have argued that a value-function (dynamic programming) based approach is theoretically optimal.
 We have further shown that the optimal scheduling problem to be solved at each successive point in time reduces, to a good approximation, to a linear programme with a particularly simple solution.

-We have been particularly concerned to develop non-anticipatory (without foresight) scheduling policies which are robust and suitable for real-time implementation, and have demonstrated their success in practical application.
-However, there are very occasional situations in which a forecast of, for example, a prolonged energy drought would make it sensible to modify scheduling policies so as to maximally conserve energy.
+We have been particularly concerned to develop \emph{non-anticipatory} scheduling policies---i.e. policies which do not require the use of \emph{foresight}---which are robust and suitable for real-time implementation, and have demonstrated their success in practical application.
+Such policies also permit scheduling over arbitrarily long periods of time without undue numerical complexity.
+However, there are very occasional situations in which a reliable forecast of, for example, a prolonged energy drought would make it sensible to modify these scheduling policies so as to maximally conserve energy.

 We have considered the practical application of the above theory to future GB energy storage needs, and shown, informally, how it may be used for the dimensioning of heterogeneous storage technologies.
-Notably, we have shown that the joint management of such technologies may greatly reduce overall costs (though the latter are as yet very uncertain).
+Notably, we have shown that the joint management of such technologies may greatly reduce overall costs (though the latter are as yet very uncertain), and we have indicated why similar very large savings are to be expected in other systems.

+We have not formally considered the modelling and analysis of network constraints.
+To do so, it would be necessary to identify storage locations with respect to the network.
+The effect of such constraints on the model of the present paper would be to add further linear constraints (in addition to~\eqref{eq:3}) on the input and output rates of the stores.
+Proposition~\ref{proposition:greedy} would continue to hold, with obvious modifications to the proof.
+Further the general theory given in Section~\ref{sec:nature-optim-solut}, in particular the value-function based approach to optimal scheduling would continue to be applicable---with some modification required to Proposition~\ref{proposition:lp}.